mridulgain/practice_ansible/README.md

   * Add the IP address in managed hosts file (i.e /etc/ansible/hosts) at the controller
 3. Verify the set up.
 On the controller run
 ```
-$ ansible all -m ping.
+$ ansible all -m ping
 ```